awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-webcrawler.md

 --------

-# Getting started with Amazon Kendra web crawler \(Console\)<a name="getting-started-webcrawler"></a>
+# Getting started with Amazon Kendra Web Crawler \(console\)<a name="getting-started-webcrawler"></a>

-You can use the Amazon Kendra console to get started using the Amazon Kendra web crawler\.
+You can use the Amazon Kendra console to get started using the Amazon Kendra *Web Crawler*\.
 When you use the console, you specify the connection information you need to index the contents of the webpages crawled using the web crawler\.
 For more information, see [Using a web crawler data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-web-crawler.html)\.

 If you want to use a web proxy server to connect to and crawl websites, you need to provide the website host name and port number\.
 Web proxy credentials \(stored in a secret in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)\) are optional and you can use them to connect to a web proxy server that requires basic authentication\.